linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Part III - Company Valuation/Chapter 08 - Equity Valuation.md

 P _ {0} = \frac {\text {D i v} _ {1}}{K _ {E} - r b} \tag {8.20}
 $$

-And in terms of expected returns of investors' in equity  $r_E$ , we have:
+And in terms of expected returns of investors' in equity $r_E$, we have:

 # 8.2 Dividend Discount Model